Eternal Generation of the Son – Is it Biblical?

 The Trinity Doctrine

-In the traditional Trinity theory, God is one Being with one single mind (one rational capacity) but three co-equal and co-eternal Persons; the Father, the Son, and the Holy Spirit.
+In the traditional Trinity doctrine, God is one Being with one single mind (one rational capacity) but three co-equal and co-eternal Persons; the Father, the Son, and the Holy Spirit.
 In this view, the Son of God is also the Ultimate Reality; the uncaused Cause.

 However, since the three ‘Persons” share one single mind and will, scholars agree that the term “Person” is misleading.
 Perhaps “modes of existing as God” would better explain how the Trinity doctrine views the Father, Son, and Spirit.